danabo/blog/content/posts/Physical Information.md

 I will apply to abstract physics the same information algebra I introduced in {{< locallink "Bayesian information theory" "defining-information" >}} and further developed in {{< locallink "Information Algebra" >}}. *Bayesian* information is just information from the perspective of an agent that may have or not have particular information.
-Below, I will introduce the notion of a physical system having or not having information about itself or other systems (whether or not it has *agenty* attributes), and the same information algebra will apply.
+Below, I will introduce the notion of a physical system having or not having information about itself or other systems (regardless of whether or not it has *agenty* attributes), and the same information algebra will apply.
 The only difference is a shift from the 1st person to 3rd person perspective.

 # Information Preliminaries